yohasebe/openai-chat-api-workflow/README.md

 - **Number of Images**: Set the number of images to generate in image generation mode from `1` to `10`. (default: `1`)
 - **Image Size**: Set the size of images to generate from `256x256`, `512x512`, `1024x1024`. (default: ` 512x512`)
+- **Enhance Prompt**: When enabled, the prompt to the image generation API is automatically enhanced using a GPT-4 model specified in the configuration.
+This variable is only enabled when the `model` is set to one of the "gpt-4" series.

 ### Optional Settings